ivo4311/go-advanced/README.md

 # go-advanced

-content that advanced go developers might want to consider
+some content that advanced go developers might want to consider